slamora/brackets-wiki/Language-Support-Changes.md

 ### Providing code semantics

-We need to allow adding electric __strings__ to language definitions.
+We need to allow adding electric __strings__ to language definitions*.
 Strings instead of chars because some languages have block boundaries that are not just one char long, for instance Ruby's `begin ... end`.

+*From [CodeMirror's manual](http://codemirror.net/doc/manual.html): "electricChars: boolean - Configures whether the editor should re-indent the current line when a character is typed that might change its proper indentation (only works if the mode supports indentation).
+Default is true."

 ### Starting Live Preview